All-Natural Homemade Dog Shampoo Recipe

 - 1 cup whole natural oats

-- 1 tsp Castile or other gentle soap or oil
+- 1 tsp (or other gentle soap or oil) Castile soap

-Fleas can't survive in warm water or soap, so if you wash your dog with warm water and Dawn dish liquid you will easily (and inexpensively) kill fleas that are on your dog.
-You should comb your dog before bathing, scrub well during bathing and comb again after bathing if you really want to stop a flea infestation.
+Fleas can't survive in warm water or soap, so if you wash your dog with warm water and Dawn dish liquid, you will easily (and inexpensively) kill fleas that are on your dog.

-Although a small amount of dish liquid as dog wash won't usually dry our your dog's skin, frequent bathing with it can cause drier skin.
+Although a small amount of dish liquid as dog wash usually won't dry out your dog's skin, frequent bathing with it can cause skin sensitivity.
 The flea bites may also cause skin irritation.
 By making a homemade dog shampoo with the following ingredients, you can fight fleas, prevent more fleas, and relieve your dog's skin.

-- For every 2 cups of hot water, add a teaspoon of any or all of the above ingredients. ( I don't recommend mixing the apple cider vinegar and lemon since the smell is not appealing and it may become too acidic).
+- For every 2 cups of hot water, add a teaspoon of the above ingredients.

-- Add 1–2 teaspoons of baby shampoo, Castile liquid soap or other mild dish washing soap to mixture.
+- Add 1–2 teaspoons of baby shampoo, Castile liquid soap, or other mild dishwashing soap to the mixture.

 - Mix well with a paint stirrer and store in a tightly sealed container.

-- Use the homemade dog wash and warm water when bathing your dog and try to let the wash sit on the dog's fur and skin for at least five minutes before rinsing.
+Use the homemade dog wash and warm water when bathing your dog and try to let the wash sit on the dog's fur and skin for at least five minutes before rinsing.
+You should always comb your dog before bathing, scrub well during bathing, and comb again after bathing if you really want to stop a flea infestation.